 Dr. Patty McCartney, PhD, CCC-SLPDr.
 Patty McCartney received her doctorate degree from Arizona State University in Speech and Hearing Science and is a practicing speech-language pathologist.
 Her research interests include alternative and augmentative communication, and social skill development for individuals with autism spectrum disorder (ASD).
 She is co-director of a Chrysalis Academy a private school for individuals with ASD and related disorders.
 Dr. McCartney teaches as an adjunct faculty member at Arizona State University.
 Patty has enjoyed working with individuals with disabilities for the past 20 years.
 She feels strongly about the need for services and opportunities for employment for adults with ASD.
 As a board member, Patty hopes to use her knowledge and experience in the areas of research, communication development and social skills to provide support for the men and women participating in SEEDs for Autism’s programs.

-VICE CHAIRMAN, Ivan Johnson
+VICE PRESIDENT, Ivan Johnson

 Ivan Johnson is a fourth generation native of Arizona, holds a Masters of Business Administration and has a Bachelor Degree in Political Science from Arizona State University.
 He retired from Cox Communications in 2012 after over 32 years.
 During his tenure with Cox Communications, he served in multiple positions ending his career as Vice President of Public Affairs.
 Prior to Cox Communications, Johnson worked at the National Cable Television Association as Vice President of Association Affairs; at the Arizona Cable Television Association as Executive Director; and as Administrative Assistant for the Arizona Senate Majority Leader.